-The Company Secretary, or their delegate, will be appointed as the Secretary to the RCP.
+The Company Secretary, or their delegate, will be appointed as the Secretary to the RCP and will prepare minutes of the meetings.

-6. Quorum and Decision-making
+6. Quorum and decision-making

 Any five members of the RCP, including the Chair, will form a quorum necessary for the transaction of business.